barumau/pandunia/esperanto/pandunia-esperanto.md

 baze shula kan - bazlernejo
 be ais - glaciiĝi (frostiĝi)
 be boli - boli
+be bum - eksplodi
+be emosi - emocii
 be fin - finiĝi
 be fobi - timi
 be hapu - taŭgi